-- Cover sweet potatoes in large pot with cold water (do not peel).
-Bring to boil on high and then lower to medium, boiling for 20 minutes.
+- Cover sweet potatoes in a large pot with cold water (do not peel).
+Bring to a boil on high and then lower to medium, boiling for 20 minutes.
 This step makes for easier peeling and shortens the cooking time.
 Potatoes will not be done at this stage.

 - Pour off water, and rinse with cold water until able to safely handle.

 - In a medium saucepan, melt butter over low heat, add sugars and syrups, stirring until sugars dissolve.
 If sauce is too thick add 1/4 cup orange juice.
-Pour sauce over potatoes in dish.
+Pour sauce over the potatoes in the dish.